 Special bets

-Once you are familiar with all of the main bet types, you might want to explore the more exotic bets in roulette.
+Once you are familiar with all of the main bet types, you might want to explore the more exotic section bets in roulette.
 Don’t be put off by their unfamiliar names, or the fact that they’re either displayed in a separate racetrack area or not displayed at all!

 These bets are simply another way to bet on selected groups of numbers.
 Some are bets with a specific set of numbers, while others allow you to choose your own set of numbers.